bhoover59/NAPR/README.md

 # Nitrous Acid Program in R (NAP-R)
 # About Me
-NAPR is a  tool to predict steady state [HONO] and the unknown source or loss rate based on observed NOx, JNO2, and OH but an OH estimation option is available.
-Calculates reaction rates and concentrations.
+NAPR is a tool to calculate contributions of reaction mechanisms, predict [HONO], and estimate the unknown reaction rate based on observed NO<sub>x</sub>, JNO<sub>2</sub>, and OH but an OH estimation option is available.
 Created by Bode Hoover at IU Bloomington (bodehoov@iu.edu).
-The online Shiny App is available [here](url).

 ## Installation and Dependencies
-All necessary packages should be installed after running the load_packages() function in the main.Rmd file.
+All necessary packages should be installed after running the load_packages() function in the core.R file.
 If you need still to install devtools,
 ```
 install.packages("devtools")
 ```